Published: 29/03/2021

 For most people, selling a home is the largest financial transaction of their life.
 It’s essential to go through the process with someone you trust, not someone who has trapped you into a lengthy agreement by deliberately misleading you.

-Here at Circa London, we promise to give you honest, expert advice about selling your home.
-We will show you how we arrived at the valuation we give and provide you with evidence of how we arrived at it.
+At Circa London, we promise to give you honest, expert advice about selling or letting your property.
+We will show you how we arrived at the property valuation and we will provide evidence to back it up.